 - Deliberate failure to inform the tax authorities of known underpayments.

-- In the event that we become unable to provide the services agreed through incapacity or death, a Continuity Arrangement has been made with DNS Accountants LLP, Pacific House, 382 Kenton Road, Harrow, HA3 8DP.
+In the event that we become unable to provide the services agreed through incapacity or death, a Continuity Arrangement has been made with DNS Accountants Ltd, DNS House, 382 Kenton Road, Harrow, HA3 8DP.
 The purpose of this agreement is to look after your interests by providing continuity of services.

 - You, as the customer, have the right to cancel the Agreement within 14 days without giving any reason.
 The cooling off period will expire after 14 days from the day on which you signed the Agreement.

-- You may terminate your instructions to us in writing at any time on not less than one month’s prior written notice but we will be entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
+You may terminate your instructions to us in writing at any time on not less than three months prior written notice, but we will be entitled to keep all your papers and documents while there is money owing to us for our charges and expenses

-- If you cancel our contract before any minimum term set out in the Agreement is up, fees paid up to date are not refunded.
+If you cancel our contract before any minimum term set out in the Agreement is up, fees paid up to date are not refunded.
 Termination of services must be requested in writing either by letter or email.
-It will be effective on receipt of such notice with at least 30 days of notice period.
-Please note if you are a monthly fee-paying client your payment of fees already made will not be refunded on termination of the contract as resources and systems have been put in place to work on the account.
+It will be effective on receipt of such notice in line with the termination period stated in section 18(ii).
+Please note if you are a monthly fee paying client your payment of fees already made will not be refunded on termination of the contract as resources and systems have been put in place to work on the account.

 - On termination of the Agreement and these terms, you shall immediately pay all outstanding invoices and interest in respect of the services supplied.

 - Termination of the Agreement and these terms shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of contract which existed at or before the date of termination.